-American Airlines is bringing new life to its Admirals Club network of airport lounges.
+American Airlines is in the process of bringing new life to its Admirals Club network of airport lounges.
 Worn-down, tired and crowded spaces are getting a much-needed face-lift — and American Airlines travelers have plenty of reason to be excited.

-The airline unveiled on Thursday its first refreshed Admirals Club lounge location at Washington, D.C.’s Ronald Reagan National Airport (DCA).
-CNN Underscored got a preview of the lounge before it starts to welcome passengers through its doors in the next few weeks, and we were seriously impressed.
+In 2022, the airline unveiled its first refreshed Admirals Club lounge location at Washington, D.C.’s Ronald Reagan National Airport (DCA).
+CNN Underscored was seriously impressed with the lounge during a preview.

 Gone are the bright colors, bold patterns and harsh lighting of Admirals Clubs of yore.
 In their place are soft, warm and cozy tones and designs — something that DMAC Architecture & Interiors, the firm responsible for the refresh, intended to get across.